Our current group members

 I received my PhD in 2010 at University College Dublin, Ireland.

 I joined the Robert group in 2010, shortly after Stéphanie set up her lab at Umeå Plant Science Centre.
-In previous years in the group, I have focused on the roles of endomembrane trafficking, auxin transport and auxin signalling on the regulation of root responses to gravity in Arabidopsis and adventitious rooting in poplar.
-More recently, I have shifted my focus towards unraveling the roles of auxin gradients, cell wall components and molecular signalling events in regulating the fascinating jigsaw puzzle shape of leaf epidermal pavement cells in Arabidopsis and poplar.
+I work on the model species Arabidopsis thaliana and Populus (aspen).
+In previous years in the group, I have focused on the roles of endomembrane trafficking, auxin transport and auxin signalling on the regulation of root responses to gravity and adventitious rooting.
+More recently, I have shifted my focus towards unraveling the roles of auxin, cell wall components, and mechanical and molecular signalling in regulating the fascinating jigsaw puzzle shape of leaf epidermal pavement cells and the development of the apical hook.

-In my spare time I enjoy singing, dancing lindy hop and hanging out with my two small kids.
+In my spare time I enjoy singing and travelling.

 hemamshu.ratnakaram@slu.se

-I completed my Masters in Science at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram in 2022, majoring in Biology with a minor in Physics.
+I completed my Masters in Science at the Indian Institute of Science Education and Research (IISER) Thiruvananthapuram, India, in 2022, majoring in Biology with a minor in Physics.
 I enjoy getting into the mechanical details of how things work, be it assemblies of cogs or cells, pistons or proteins.

-I joined the group as a lab assistant in 2023, where I am taking part in ongoing research into the role of the plant cuticle in developmental processes in the plant.
+In 2023 I joined the Robert group as a lab assistant, and later that year became a PhD student, and I am taking part in ongoing research into the role of the plant cuticle in developmental processes in the plant.

 Outside of having fun exploring how and why plants grow and develop the way they do, and picking my colleagues’ brains trying to come to grips with experimental techniques and strategies, I also have fun exploring music: from Kygo and Zara Larsson to Feng Suave and Brahny.
 Always up for conversations, cycling and cooking.